StanCallewaert/bottom-up-red-black-trees/README.md

 4. Each possible route from a node to a virtual node has to have the same number of black nodes.
 This number is called the black height of a node.
 5. The root is black.
 This is not necessary per se, but makes the process of maintaining a red-black tree easier.

-Red-black tree search, add and delete by using bottom-up and top-down are coded and explained in this repository.
+Red-black tree search, add and delete by using bottom-up are coded and explained in this repository.
 Cases will be used to explain how red-black trees can keep their characteristics.
 The cases described below also count in case the tree is mirrored (left part becomes right part and vice versa).

 ## bottom-up add